sparkbox/sparkpress-wordpress-starter/README.md

 ## Quickstart

 This project requires [Docker][docker] and [Node.js][node] for local development.
 For a better editing experience for PHP and Twig files, it's useful to have [PHP installed][php-install] on your system as well, but it isn't required.

+If you're using Windows, it's best to use Git Bash (included when you install [Git](https://git-scm.com/downloads)) for command line operations for compatibility.
+If using [VS Code][vs-code], you can [set Git Bash as your default terminal](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_git-bash-on-windows).

 To run the project for the first time, do the following: